nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 Now, any request made to port 8080 of our local machine, will be directed towards port 8080 of the container.

-Since I have `docker` installed on my local machine, I can then use it to run docker commands on the container, by sending the commands to port 8080 on the container.
+Since I have `docker` installed on my local machine, I can use it to run docker commands on the container by sending the commands to port 8080 of the container.

 Let's first list out running containers: